dib-lab/2020-paper-sourmash-gather/manuscript.md

 than $n$ values after filtering (the approach taken by Finch [@bovee_finch:_2018]).

+### Scaled minhash has limitations vs regular minhash

+virus, etc. (could go in first discussion section, but also deserves to be highlighted)

 ## Gather works surprisingly well and matches simple data structures

-gather is a straightforward algorithm.

-easy to take advantage of other data structures b/c "just k-mers".

-SBT, LCA implementations.
-Talk about k-mer and colro aggregative methods?

-xx can we guess at places where gather would break?
+gather is a straightforward algorithm for "decomposing" compositional data.
+It can take advantage of efficient data structures for containment because it's "just" k-mers.

 `gather` is a new method for decomposing datasets into its components that outperforms current method when using synthetic datasets with